Product Information Management (PIM):

 The product data is worked on, renewed, reworked, exported, re-reworked, translated and so on...

-When you multiply these tasks with an increasing number of product references, it becomes difficult to:
+When you multiply these tasks with the number of references that become denser over time, it is sometimes difficult :

-- Monitor the progress of the teams' enrichment work.
+- Monitor the progress of team enrichment missions.

 - Prioritize every day which information should be enriched first from the amount of information left.

-The the PIM dashboard is used to take a step back and solve this.
-Customizable, it is built from widgets based on strategically chosen product data.
+To solve this problem, we use the Product Information Management dashboard to "take the head off the handlebars".
+Customizable, it is built from widgets based on strategically selected product data.

 Some examples of widgets that help increase productivity and control: